gt-rail-internal/dcist-structure-from-noise/netlogo/html/netlogo-html-changes-readme.txt

 To grab a CSV:
+delete old one
+sudo rm /var/lib/mysql-files/db.tablename.txt

-Run Mysql, then use this command:
+Run Mysql, using "sudo mysql" then use this command:

 SELECT * INTO OUTFILE '/var/lib/mysql-files/db.tablename.txt' FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n' FROM logger.response;